futtta/autoptimize/readme.txt

 = So should I aggregate inline CSS/ JS? =

 Before Autoptimize 2.0.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
 This often caused 2 problems; the priority of inline CSS got lost and inline JS could contain page- or request-specific code which broke Autoptimize's caching mechanism leading to too many cached files and the minification running over and over.
-This is why as from 2.0.0 by default inline code is not optimized (except for those upgrading from previous versions).
-Additionally, to avoid inline JS breaking because the optimized JS is not available, JS is forced in head by default.
-If you want to squeeze out as much performance as possible, you should indeed tick the "aggregate inline"-options and disable "force JS into head", while off course keeping an eye out for the disadvantages listed above.
+This is why as from AQ 2.0 by default inline code is not optimized (except for those upgrading from previous versions).
+Additionally, to avoid inline JS breaking because jquery is not available, `js/jquery/jquery.js` is excluded by default.

 = What can I do with the API? =